d-fine/Dataland/.github/pull_request_template.md

 - [ ] The new version is deployed with real data to a dev server using this branch
   - [ ] Run with both settings `Reset backend database & Re-populate` and `Use real data` turned on
   - [ ] It's verified that the CD run is green
-- [ ] If any work on the UI is to be merged, those changes were also documented in the Figma
+- [ ] If any work on the UI is to be merged, those changes were also documented in the Figma1